Opty1712/nft-opensea-search/README.md

 Because `OpenSea API key` is not free, I used the `Moralis API` instead, therefore not all of the filters can be implemented.

 →→→→→→→→→→ 🔥 **<a href="https://nft-search-snowy.vercel.app/" target="_blank">Demo</a>** 🔥 ←←←←←←←←←←

+## Run project locally
+1. Install all dependencies with `yarn`
+2. Run `yarn dev` for development or `yarn build && yarn start` for production build
+3. Navigate your browser to [app](http://localhost:3000/)